 Kessler Vojtěch

 PhDr.
-Vojtěch Kessler, Ph.D.: Vojtěch Kessler studied history at the Faculty of Arts, Charles University in Prague, and currently works as a researcher at the Institute of History, Academy of Sciences of the Czech Republic (Department of the 19th Century).
-He completed internships at the Institute for Economic and Social History of the University of Vienna.
+Vojtěch Kessler, Ph.D., studied history at the Faculty of Arts, Charles University, and currently works as a researcher at the Institute of History of the Czech Academy of Sciences (Department of the 19th Century).
+He completed internships at the Department of Economic and Social History of the University of Vienna.
 His research interests include the history of everyday life, collective identities, and memory studies in the 19th and the first half of the 20th century.
-He is the author of several monographs and editions, a member of the Society for Military History Research, and the curator of the Database of Everyday Life History.
+He is the author of several monographs and editions, a member of the Society for Military History Research, and the curator of the The Database of the History of the Everyday.

 Lacina Štěpán